Mortgages

 What happens if your stuff is damaged in transit?

-This depends on whether you choose a removal firm who are fully insured or hire a man with a van who is not insured.
+This depends on whether you choose a fully insured removal firm or hire an uninsured man with a van.

 If you opt for a fully insured removals firm, then any damage caused by the removal firm will be covered.
 However, they will suggest that you cover any single items that are especially valuable.